-The Exchange connects key healthcare stakeholders, advocates and patients in an effort to continue to create awareness and support so patients can afford treatment to help extend their lives and provide more good days.
-It is also a celebration of people that make a difference in the lives of others.
-Additionally, it will provide the opportunity to network and learn from the various speaker sessions.
+The Exchange continues to connect key healthcare stakeholders, advocates and patients in an effort to continue to create awareness and support so patients can afford treatment to help extend their lives and provide more good days.
+Our event also remains a celebration of the spectrum of people that make a difference in the lives of others.

 6:15 pm | Registration

 6:30 pm – 9:00 pm | Kickoff Reception and Dinner

 8:00 am – 8:55 am | Networking Breakfast

 9:00 am – 11:30 am | Introduction & Morning Sessions